alexdevelopment2/alexdevelopment2/README.md

 Hey!
 I'm **Alex**, a developer from the **Isle of Man** 🇮🇲

-I like building things, learning new tech, and turning random ideas into projects.

-Most of my time is spent writing code, breaking things, fixing them, and wondering why it worked before I touched it.
+Most of my time is spent writing code, breaking things, fixing them.

 Currently I'm learning more about **C++**, improving my web development skills, and experimenting with different projects.